Philip Pfeifer: San Francisco Giants

 On March 20, 2021, Pfeifer signed a minor league contract with the San Francisco Giants organization that included an invitation to MLB Spring Training.
 He pitched to a 7.13 ERA over 35 1/3 innings split between the Triple-A Sacramento River Cats and Double-A Richmond Flying Squirrels, making 4 starts and 10 appearances in relief.
 He tore his UCL and required full reconstruction in July.
 Pfeifer elected free agency at the end of the season on November 7.

 Canberra Cavalry

 On November 12, 2022, Pfeifer signed with the Canberra Cavalry of the Australian Baseball League, having played for them in the 2019-2020 season as well.

+Coaching career

+On September 12, 2025, Pfeifer was hired to serve as the pitching coach for Allen Community College.